harshit-ig/spokify/README.md

      ```
    - Log in to Hugging Face (you must have access to the `microsoft/Phi-3.5-mini-instruct` model):
      ```python
-     !huggingface-cli login
+     from huggingface_hub import notebook_login
+     notebook_login()
-     # Enter your token when prompted
+     # Enter your token when prompted in the UI
      ```
    - Run the notebook cells to start the AI server

 Now you have a complete development environment with:
 - Frontend and backend servers running with mobile device access
-- Local MongoDB for user authentication and data
+- MongoDB Atlas for both user authentication and AI conversations
-- MongoDB Atlas for AI conversation storage
 - AI server running on Intel Tiber cloud with access to the Phi-3.5 model

 ## ✨ Features